-Expenditures on child care scholarships shall be considered evidence-based when connected to one or more additional evidence-based programs.
-Note additional requirements for linking to a Child Care Training strategy in Section 3, B) in the Child Care Training guidelines.

-Stand-alone scholarship expenditures, without connections to evidence-based companion strategies, shall be considered evidence-informed.
+Expenditures on child care scholarships shall be considered evidence-based when formally linked with one or more additional evidence-based programs.
+Note additional requirements for linking to a Child Care Training strategy in section 3.b) Stand-alone scholarship expenditures, without formal connections to evidence-based companion strategies, shall be considered evidence-informed.